lgi-devs/lgi/docs/guide.md

 ### 9.2.
 GObject.Value

-LGI does not implement any automatic `GValue` boxing or unboxing, because this would involve guessing `GType` from Lua value, which is generally unsafe.
+lgi does not implement any automatic `GValue` boxing or unboxing, because this would involve guessing `GType` from Lua value, which is generally unsafe.
 Instead, an easy to use and convenient wrappers for accessing `GValue` type and contents are provided.